Welcome Home, Roxy Carmichael

-Welcome Home, Roxy Carmichael is a 1990 American comedy drama film that was directed by Jim Abrahams and written by Karen Leigh Hopkins.
+Welcome Home, Roxy Carmichael is a 1990 American comedy drama film directed by Jim Abrahams and written by Karen Leigh Hopkins.
 It stars Winona Ryder and Jeff Daniels.
+In the film, the residents of a small Ohio town prepare for the homecoming of Hollywood superstar Roxy Carmichael, including a troubled teenage girl who is convinced that Roxy is her birth mother.